Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Model formulation

-In this paper, we derive the theoretical properties of the proposed MNPDPDE for this general set-up with appropriate conditions on the error density $f$.
-This generality is a major advantage in the context of robust regression for high-dimensional data, and covers all generalized linear models with identity link function.
+Assumption (A0) is quite general covering most common error distributions.
+This is a major advantage in the context of robust regression for high-dimensional data, and covers all generalized linear models with identity link function.
 It can also be extended to more general parametric regression problems with some additional notations and technicalities.
-However, for brevity, we restrict the computational algorithm and empirical illustrations to normal error distributions only.
+However, for brevity, we restrict the computational algorithm and empirical illustrations to normal errors only.